jigx-com/jigx-docs/docs/Administration/Solutions/Data.md

 * The *Unused tab* is only visible to the solution `owner`.&#x20;
 * Removing a table from default.jigx file in Jigx Builder and publishing the solution means the table is no longer used in the solution.
 In  Jigx Management under Data, the table moves to the *Unused tab*.
 * &#x20;If there are no unused tables the *Unused tab* is not visible in the Data option.
-* [Row Level Security](docId\:xy4a9JXqIEBPICKan-N0M) still applies to the data records in the unused table.
+* [Authorized Users (RLS)](docId\:xy4a9JXqIEBPICKan-N0M) still applies to the data records in the unused table.
 Even as the solution owner, you will only see data records you are authorized to see.
 It is important to note that even though you cannot see all the data, deleting the table will delete *ALL* records and the table.
 * You can choose to only delete the records in the unused table by selecting the checkbox in front of the record.
 The **Delete Selected** button appears at the top.
 * Make a backup of the unused table's data by clicking the **Download** button at the top of the screen.
 The data is downloaded in a JSON file.
 If needed, you can reuse the data by importing (upload) data into a new table. *Important*: the data in the downloaded JSON file is the data you are authorized to see.
 * Existing records in the unused table can be edited, but you cannot add new records.
-* [Row Level Security](docId\:xy4a9JXqIEBPICKan-N0M) access can be applied to existing records in the unused table.
+* [Authorized Users (RLS)](docId\:xy4a9JXqIEBPICKan-N0M) access can be applied to existing records in the unused table.
 * You cannot apply [Data policies](docId\:es3EARyGcuVJpv8KFQDx4) to unused tables.
-* If you want to use the table in the solution again, simply add the table back to the *default.jigx *file and publish the solution.
+* If you want to use the table in the solution again, simply add the table back to the *default.jigx* file and publish the solution.
 The table moves back to the **Available** tab in the Jigx Management>Data.&#x20;

 ## Column Settings

 The **gear icon** at the top of the screen allows you to configure the columns in a table.
 The columns displayed in the Column settings side pane are the aggregated set of all columns for all records in that table.
 The `rid` and `Authorised Users` column are system columns, which are not shown by default.
  1. **Visibilty** - check the checkbox next  to the column you want displayed in the table records.
 Similarily uncheck the column you want to hide in the table records.
 The `rid` and `Authorised Users` column is hidden by default.
 You can select to show the id if required.
 Click **Apply** at the bottom of the pane.
  2. **Column order** - change the order of the columns in the table by grabbing the hamburger icon on the right of the column name and drag it to the required position in the table.